maria-antoniak/goodreads-scraper/README.md

 ## get_reviews.py

-This script takes as input a list of book IDS and scrapes the following information for each book.
+This script takes as input a list of book IDS, stored in a file with one bok ID per line, and scrapes the following information for each book.
 - book ID
 - review URL
 - review ID